HGB: Latest Ozone Planning Activities

 HGB 1997 Eight-Hour Ozone Standard Nonattainment Area MVEB Update SIP Revision

 On April 23, 2013, the commission adopted the HGB 1997 Eight-Hour Ozone Standard Nonattainment Area Motor Vehicle Emissions Budgets (MVEB) Update State Implementation Plan (SIP) Revision.
-This SIP revision updates the March 2010 HGB attainment demonstration and reasonable further progress (RFP) SIP revisions for the 1997 eight-hour ozone standard by replacing the on-road mobile source emissions inventories for nitrogen oxides (NOX) and volatile organic compounds (VOC) based on the United States Environmental Protection Agency’s (EPA) MOBILE model with those based on the EPA’s Motor Vehicle Emission Simulator (MOVES) model.
+This SIP revision updates the March 2010 HGB attainment demonstration and reasonable further progress (RFP) SIP revisions for the 1997 eight-hour ozone standard by replacing the on-road mobile source emissions inventories for nitrogen oxides (NOX) and volatile organic compounds (VOC) based on the EPA's MOBILE model with those based on the EPA’s Motor Vehicle Emission Simulator (MOVES) model.
 The 2008, 2011, 2014, 2017, and 2018 NOX and VOC MVEBs and the contingency analyses are also updated using the MOVES-based emissions inventories.
 Updated on-road inventories and emissions analysis based on the EPA’s August 30, 2012 vehicle miles traveled offset guidance and a modified version of the MOVES model, MOVES2010bROP, demonstrate compliance with Federal Clean Air Act requirements for transportation control measures in severe nonattainment areas.
 A review of emissions inventory data, photochemical modeling, and the quantitative and qualitative corroborative analyses used as weight of evidence in this SIP revision supports the March 2010 HGB attainment demonstration.
 This SIP revision meets the primary obligation of the mid-course review commitment in the March 2010 HGB attainment demonstration by demonstrating that the outstanding 3% contingency requirement is fulfilled.

 HGB RACT Analysis Update SIP Revision Adopted December 7, 2011